-Dachshunds generally suffer from few health problems and are long-lived, provided they are kept well-exercised, fit and fed on a healthy, balanced diet.
+Dachshunds generally suffer from few health problems and are long-lived, provided they are kept well-exercised, fit and fed on a healthy, balanced diet and not allowed to become overweight.
 The median (average) age of death reported in the KC Health Survey 2004 was 12 years and 8 months.
 Dachshunds are, however, a "dwarf breed" and consequently are more prone to back disease than other breeds.
 Download our Information for potential Dachshund owners and our Code of Ethics and Ethics Guidance which includes our guidelines on responsible breeding.
 Visit our News page for all the latest announcements and sign-up for our e-Newsletter below.

-Breed Club Secretaries will be able to provide up-to-date advice on any current or emerging health concerns in any of the six Dachshund varieties.
+Visit our main Dachshund Breed Council website for details of Breed Club Secretaries who will be able to provide up-to-date advice on any current or emerging health concerns in any of the six Dachshund varieties.
 Read our Annual Health Report to find out about our plans and progress.
 Contact any of our Health and Welfare Sub-committee for more help.
 Advice on buying a Dachshund is here and owning a Dachshund is here.

 Our current priorities are: Back Disease (IVDD), Lafora Disease, cord1 PRA.
-You can find the Open Health Registry of Mini Wire Lafora Results here.
+You can find Mini Wire Lafora Results here.
 You can find cord1 PRA results of Mini Smooth Dachshunds here, Mini Longhaired Dachshunds here and Mini Wirehaired Dachshunds here.
 Lists of cord1 PRA Hereditary Clear Miniatures are here.

-Join the 600+ people who already receive our Newsletter.
+Join the 1800+ people who already receive our Newsletter.
+Sign-up here.

 All information provided in Health Reports submitted to this site is treated as confidential by the Dachshund Breed Council's Health and Welfare Sub-committee.
 Reports on health conditions in UK Dachshunds will only be presented on this site in anonymous, summarised form.
 Breeders and Owners who submit information will not be identifiable from the information presented here.